shopware/docs/guides/plugins/plugins/storefront/using-a-modal-window.md

-# Using a modal window
+# Using a Modal Window

 ## Overview